23 Healthcare Fundraising Statistics That Show Exactly Where to Patch Your Donor Pipeline

 By Wendy Johnson

-Healthcare nonprofit foundations are in a strange position.
+Healthcare foundations have a donor pipeline problem.
 On one hand, healthcare philanthropy generates some of the strongest returns in the entire nonprofit sector.
-On the other, those returns are undercut by low healthcare donor retention, underutilized digital strategies, and weak recurring giving programs.
+But the donor pipeline is leaking badly due to low donor retention, weak digital strategies, and underutilized recurring giving programs.
 The result: millions of dollars left on the table each year.

-These statistics reveal where the cracks are in our healthcare donor pipeline, and point toward donor retention strategies that can help patch them for good.
+These statistics reveal exactly where the cracks are, and point toward the most effective ways to patch them for good.

 Academic medical centers: $16M NFR ($1.6M per FTE)